rgilks/royal-game-of-ur-cli/docs/rules.md

 ## Introduction

 The Royal Game of Ur, also known as the Game of Twenty Squares, is an ancient board game that originated in Mesopotamia over 4,500 years ago.
-This document outlines the rules as implemented in our digital version.
+This document outlines the rules as implemented in this software.

 ## The Board